 - CPE serves as part of one's preparation for parish ministry, chaplaincy, lay ministry, teaching and counseling.
 A student's learning contract may be focused toward integration of theological, psychological and pastoral insights into parish ministry.
 Or, the contract may be designed with a career goal of chaplaincy or pastoral counseling.

-- Some students, after completing several units of CPE, choose to enroll in Supervisory CPE, working toward certification as a CPE Supervisor.
-In Supervisory CPE the student learns the theory and practice of supervision and has the experience of supervising CPE students under the guidance and with the consultation of a CPE Supervisor.
+- Some students, after completing several units of CPE, choose to enroll in Certified Educatory CPE, working toward certification as a CPE Certified Educator.
+In Certified Educatory CPE the student learns the theory and practice of supervision and has the experience of supervising CPE students under the guidance and with the consultation of a CPE Certified Educator.

 - CPE develops the capacity for the pastoral and spiritual care of individuals, families and systems.

 - Many theological schools require one unit of CPE as a part of a theological degree program.
 Other schools accept a year of CPE as the required intern year of ministry for a theological degree program.
 A number of theological schools have graduate degree programs that combine academic study and Certified Educatory CPE.

 - A Bachelor’s degree completed in a school officially recognized by the Department of Education

 - Ability to speak and write fluently in English